A look at the hidden menu in old TANDBERG equipment, and some obscure prototypes.

 I worked on drivers and software for an Ericsson Bluetooth module meant to be used in the TANDBERG 1000.
 This was back in the Bluetooth 1.2 days or earlier, so everything had to be written from scratch.
 Things were sort of working before it got cancelled due to the high cost of the Ericsson module.

 The picture is of the only remaining prototype, a 6000 plug in card that I never got to work properly and a headset.
-Unfortunately, it all got recycled in an office relocation years back.
+Unfortunately, it all got recycled in an office relocation many years ago.